Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 And if you don't buy one, you're not invited to my barbecues.

-Anyway, let's get on with the news because we're going to be talking about Trump's banning Antifa, Starmer lying again, because it's a day ending in Y, and the new sexist boys' club party, which I'm excited about joining, and I hope that you are too.
+Anyway, let's get on with the news because we're going to be talking about Trump's banning Antifa, Starma lying again, because it's a day ending in Y, and the new sexist boys club party, which I'm excited about joining, and I hope that you are too.

 Let's get on with it.

-So Trump has decided that he's going to ban Antifa, which is good and fine, and it's been a long time coming.
+So Trump has decided that he's going to ban Antifar, which is good and fine, and it's been a long time coming.

-And I'm gonna I'm gonna take you back through a sort of trip down memory lane just to see how we got to this point.
+And I'm going to take you back through a sort of trip down memory lane just to see how we got to this point.

-You'll notice that they haven't really been doing all that all that much.
+You'll notice that they haven't really been doing all of that, all that much.

-Like when was the last time you actually saw them like doing a black block or something like this, right?
+Like, when was the last time you actually saw them doing a black block or something like this, right?

 It's actually been a few years, right?